dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/coffee-lake.md

    * Only required for very specific use cases like setting to `3000` - `5000` for ASUS Z87-Pro running FileVault2
 * **IgnoreInvalidFlexRatio**: NO
    * Fix for when MSR\_FLEX\_RATIO (0x194) can't be disabled in the BIOS, required for all pre-Skylake based systems
-* **ReleaseUsbOwnership**: NO
+* **ReleaseUsbOwnership**: YES
    * Releases USB controller from firmware driver, needed for when your firmware doesn't support EHCI/XHCI Handoff.
-Clover equivalent is `FixOwnership`
+Most laptops have garbo firmwares so we'll need this as well
 * **RequestBootVarFallback**: YES
    * Request fallback of some Boot prefixed variables from `OC_VENDOR_VARIABLE_GUID` to `EFI_GLOBAL_VARIABLE_GUID`.
 Used for fixing boot options.
 * **RequestBootVarRouting**: YES